Skip to content

 Extract-based MCQs from “My Mother at Sixty-six”

-These MCQs focus on key themes, literary devices, and the emotions expressed in the poem.
+These focus on , literary devices, and the emotions expressed in the poem.

 Extract 1: